swisspost/container_day_ict_campus/advanced/webserver-ha/README.md

 # Webserver HA

-In this exercise you are going to deploy your webserver in high-available mode using a reverse_proxy in front of it.
+In this exercise you are going to deploy your webserver in high-available mode using a reverse proxy in front of it.

 ## Step 1 - Create a docker network

 We haven't talked about [docker networks](https://docs.docker.com/network/) so far, but think of them as separate virtual networks, just as you got multiple subnets in your virtualized environment.
-They are used to separate multiple containerized apps from each other and have the benefit that containers can directly resolve each other by their hostname (that's why it's important to give them a name using `--name`).
+They are used to separate multiple containerized apps from each other and have the benefit that containers can directly resolve each other by their hostname (that's why it's important to give them a static name using `--name`).

 For this app we are going to create our own network using `docker network create webserver-ha`.